sushlokshah/classifier-using-CNN/README.md

 # Classifier using CNN
 ## Aim:
    CNN implementation for classification of Fasion-MNIST dataset using pytorch
-## Result: